ucsb-cs184-f24/team06/team/sprint05/lecture09.md

 ## Grace Feng

+Working on HW3.
+Planning to flesh out 'addFriends' function ticket.

 ## Elijah Frankle

 Finised page navigation, working on fixing merge conficts for the pull request.
 Planning on finishing pull request and H3.